Oaks Groups

 If you are interested in participating in a group, please complete the confidential interest form, and you will receive group meeting information and updates.
 Groups subject to change based on interest.

-Hope Through Hardship: For Parents of Children with Disabilities (ongoing & virtual)
+Hope Through Hardship: For Parents of Children with Disabilities

-• This group is intended for men and women to connect with other parents of children with disabilities and encourage each other.
+Sign up in the Facebook group below for meeting dates!
+This group is intended for men and women to connect with other parents of children with disabilities and encourage each other.

 Oaks Group FAQs: